Skip to main content

 Closure

-Studies reviewed by an external IRB may be closed when either the study is closed with the external IRB or a modification is approved by the external IRB that indicates MSU is no longer engaged in research with human subjects.
+Studies reviewed by an external IRB may be closed when either the study is closed with the reviewing IRB, a modification/amendment is approved by the reviewing IRB that indicates MSU is no longer engaged in research with human subjects, or other communication, as appropriate, is received from the reviewing IRB.

-The MSU reliance coordinator will review the information to confirm that the study may be closed.
+The MSU IRB Reliance office will review the information to confirm that the study may be closed.
 If the study may be closed, the study record will be closed in the MSU IRB online system.

 Record Retention